We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Type of Hunt

 Are you going to be bushwhacking through willows and sage brush or racking up miles on an upland hunt?
-Are you going to be sitting in a duck blind in January, on an archery elk hunt in September, or mule deer hunting during the rut in November?
-Your location and timing will determine the weight and durability of the pants you wear.
+Are you going to be sitting in a frigid duck blind in January, stalking through the aspens on an archery elk hunt in September, or hunting whitetails during the rut?
+Your location, target species, and timing of your hunt will determine the weight and durability of the pants you wear.

 How Hot or Cold You Run When Active